Understanding SSRF

 - Capital One Breach Analysis How SSRF led to one of the largest data breaches in history.

-- GitHub SSRF Vulnerability A deep dive into an SSRF flaw in GitHub's infrastructure.
+- GitHub SSRF Vulnerability Technical breakdown of an SSRF flaw in GitHub’s infrastructure.

 Tools for Defense